 Please note that there are limited spaces available in each financial aid category.
 Therefore, if you are accepted into the program, and your household’s income level falls within one of the financial aid categories, you are not guaranteed to receive the offer of reduced tuition in that, or either category.
 Financial aid awards will be granted based on a combination of demonstrated financial need, and the relative merit of your application.

 Snacks are provided during the program, although participants are required to bring their own lunch.
 Lunch may also be purchased at the Aquarium Café.

 Create a family profile online.
 Applications are available from within your family profile.

 Applicants will be informed by email within one week following the application deadline.
 If you are accepted, you will be given instructions on how to complete required forms and for submission of tuition.

 If I do MBIT, can I become a volunteer at the New England Aquarium?

 Successful completion of the MBIT program does not guarantee a volunteer opportunity at the Aquarium.
 Please visit the volunteer website for details about volunteer opportunities.

 What do I get with my tuition?

-• Six days of instruction by Aquarium educators, with backgrounds in research science, ocean education and fish biology
+• Five to six days of instruction (depending on specific program) by Aquarium educators, with backgrounds in research science, ocean education and fish biology

 • Free access to the Aquarium when the Aquarium is open for the duration of the program